Automorphisms of the Torelli complex and the complex of separating curves: Automorphisms of the complex of separating curves

-If $\alpha$ is an h-vertex, then $\cal{G}(\alpha)$ is the Farey graph.
-One can easily see that if $\alpha$ is a p-vertex, then $\cal{G}(\alpha)$ contains at least four vertices such that any two of them are connected by an edge (see Figure \ref{fig-inv} (b)).
-This proves the lemma because the Farey graph does not contain such a subgraph and because the link of an h-vertex (resp.\ a p-vertex) in $\calc_{s}(S)$ consists of p-vertices (resp.\ h-vertices). \end{proof}
+If $\alpha$ is an h-vertex, then it is known that $\cal{G}(\alpha)$ is isomorphic to the Farey graph (see Section 3.2 in \cite{luo}).
+If $\alpha$ is a p-vertex, then $\cal{G}(\alpha)$ contains at least four vertices such that any two of them are connected by an edge (see Figure \ref{fig-inv} (b)).
+The lemma follows because the Farey graph does not contain such a subgraph and because the link of any h-vertex (resp.\ p-vertex) in $\calc_s(S)$ consists of only p-vertices (resp.\ h-vertices). \end{proof}